-An absence can also be registered as unauthorised if a child has low attendance which is being monitored following an Attendance Support Meeting and medical proof is not supplied by the parent/carer to evidence the absence.
-Medical evidence could include seeing the prescribed medicine, seeing the child's prescription, a doctor's or hospital letter or an appointment card etc. If necessary, the school can provide the parent/carer with a medical form which can be completed and signed by a Doctor.
+An absence is unauthorised if a child has low attendance which is being monitored at Level 2 and medical proof is not supplied by the parent/carer to evidence the absence.
+Medical evidence could be seeing the prescribed medicine, seeing the child's prescription, a doctor's or hospital letter or an appointment card etc. The school can provide the parent/carer with a medical form which can be completed and signed by a Doctor.

-5.3 Reporting pupil absence
+Reporting pupil absence